braintree/braintree_rails_example/README.md

 ### Running Unit Tests

 Unit tests do not make API calls to Braintree and do not require Braintree credentials.
-You can run this project's unit tests by calling `rails -R spec` on the command line.
+You can run this project's unit tests by calling `rake` (or `rails -R spec`) on the command line.

 ### Running Integration Tests

 Integration tests make API calls to Braintree and require that you set up your Braintree credentials.
-You can run this project's integration tests by adding your sandbox API credentials to `.env` and calling `rails spec:integration` on the command line.
+You can run this project's integration tests by adding your sandbox API credentials to `.env` and calling `rake spec:integration` (or `rails spec:integration`) on the command line.

 ### Running All Tests

-You can run both unit and integrations tests by calling `rails spec` on the command line.
+You can run both unit and integrations tests by calling `rake spec` (or `rails spec`) on the command line.

 ## Testing Transactions